CNN TV

 Isn’t it amazing that so many past presidential issues during campaigns rarely matter years later?
 Are the Democrats making a big deal out of global warming just to play politics and make it the issue of this campaign?
 Or do they sincerely care about the environment?
 Further, are they that concerned about the environment that they will let America’s economy and industrial sector falter as they refuse to let more drilling take place?
 The Democrat’s political games are slowing America’s development and progress, and making us lose jobs.
 Go John Go

-Keith, Birmingham, AL August 8th, 2008 2:42 pm ET
+August 8, 2008 at 2:42 pm |

 Jack,